Diego-Fabbri/Predict_Attrition_on_IBM_HR_Analytics_Dataset/README.md

 # Predict Attrition on IBM HR Analytics Dataset
 This project aims at predicting employee attrition using IBM HR Analytics dataset.
 The script implements 9 Machine Learning algorithms with CARET package in order to solve a binary classification problem.
 Algorithms' plots, results and resampling plots are exported as output files.
+The project also provides a PowerBI dashboard for data visualization.

 Project's files are:
 1. *WA_Fn-UseC_-HR-Employee-Attrition.csv* is the source dataset available [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset);